Azure-Samples/apim-devportal-identity-delegation/ReadMe.md

 9. Copy and paste the Domain, Client ID, and Client Secret values into the `.env` file in the root of this project.
 They should match to the following keys respectively: `AUTH0_DOMAIN`, `AUTH0_CLIENT_ID`, `AUTH0_CLIENT_SECRET`.

 ### 🌳 Environment Variables 🌳
-To run the environment successfully, please make sure to fill in the following environment variables in the `.env` file in the root of this project.
+To run the environment successfully, rename the `.env.example` file to `.env` and provide the following values:

 Here's a brief description of each environment variable: